Parallel programming model: Message passing

 In a message-passing model, parallel processes exchange data through passing messages to one another.
 These communications can be asynchronous, where a message can be sent before the receiver is ready, or synchronous, where the receiver must be ready.
 The Communicating sequential processes (CSP) formalisation of message passing uses synchronous communication channels to connect processes, and led to important languages such as Occam, Limbo and Go.
 In contrast, the actor model uses asynchronous message passing and has been employed in the design of languages such as D, Scala and SALSA.

 Partitioned global address space

 Partitioned Global Address Space (PGAS) models provide a middle ground between shared memory and message passing.
 PGAS provides a global memory address space abstraction that is logically partitioned, where a portion is local to each process.
 Parallel processes communicate by asynchronously performing operations (e.g. reads and writes) on the global address space, in a manner reminiscent of shared memory models.
 However by semantically partitioning the global address space into portions with affinity to a particular processes, they allow programmers to exploit locality of reference and enable efficient implementation on distributed memory parallel computers.
-PGAS is offered by many many parallel programming languages and libraries, such as Fortran 2008, Chapel, UPC++, and SHMEM.
+PGAS is offered by many parallel programming languages and libraries, such as Fortran 2008, Chapel, UPC++, and SHMEM.